-Stan’s has a fleet of amphibious crafts designed to carry excavators, draglines and other special applications, such as tiller attachments, sawblade attachments, Bushogs and Denis Cimaf grinder/chippers.
+Stan’s has a fleet of amphibious crafts designed to carry excavators, draglines, and other special applications; such as tiller attachments, sawblade attachments, bush hogs, and Denis Cimaf grinder/chippers.
 Bi-directional tiller operation makes top-cutting and under-cutting in either direction easy.

-In fact, Stan’s has created and patented custom tools and methods that are now integrated into the daily operations of their partners and have been adopted by the industry everywhere marsh excavation and transportation services are needed.
+In fact, Stan’s has created and patented custom excavators, tools, and methods that are now integrated into the daily operations of their partners and have been adopted by the industry everywhere marsh excavation and transportation services are needed.

 Start with the best

-Whether you call it a “buggy,” “marsh excavator” or “amphibious machine,” Stan’s marsh buggies start out with Wilson Marsh Equipment, where they are built.
+Whether you call them “buggies,” “marsh excavators,” “custom excavators,” or “amphibious machines,” Stan’s marsh buggies start out with Wilson Marsh Equipment, where they are built.
 Wilson has several models of amphibious crafts designed to carry excavators, draglines, and other special applications.
 Most excavators can be mounted onto these crafts.

 Then Liz’s husband (Tommy) modifies them for the work Stan’s does.

-These modified buggies have strong drawbar pulling capabilities.
+These custom excavators have strong drawbar pulling capabilities.
 The high-torque tracking system may not spin the tracks fast enough to propel the machine through inland waterways, but Stan’s can tow the machines where this is the case.

-The large footprint, low ground pressure and the high torque tracking system, work to get these machines in and out of any pipeline maintenance job.
-Their ability to float comes in handy for crossing waterways or transporting down rivers, too.
+The large footprint, low ground pressure, and high torque tracking system work to get these machines in and out of any pipeline maintenance job.
+Their ability to float comes in handy for crossing waterways or transporting down rivers too.